-Follow up interview with Emile Baccaini - Business Development Manager at CodeControl
+An interview with Emile Baccaini, Business Development Manager at CodeControl

 At CodeControl, we specialize in finding and recruiting the best freelance developers in the industry.
 In our first interview with Emile Baccaini, Business Development Manager at CodeControl, we already revealed how CodeControl is tackling this challenge.
 In addition to experience and good communication, empathy also plays an important role when it comes to evaluating a developer.

-We have the advantage of working with a pool of more than 450 software development professionals and can call on the expertise of our freelancers at any time during the recruitment process.
+We have the advantage of working with a pool of more than 500 software development professionals, and can call on the expertise of our freelancers at any time during the recruitment process.
 However, as this is not always the case, Emile now gives a few useful tips on how to best assess the quality of a developer as a non-tech person.

 How can I assess the quality of a developer, not having any clue about coding or software development?

 It’s important to learn how to recognize the red and green flags during an interview, especially for people who are not too comfortable navigating this industry.
-So we wanted to know from Emile just that: What are those red and green flags to look out for?
+So, here are more of Emile’s tips on the topic.

 And how can I recognize green flags?

 Another good question is “Are you working on a side project right now?”
 We think that a developer who is a passionate developer doesn’t do the job for the money.
-A really good developer always tries to develop himself further, goes to conferences and meetings or has projects with friends going on on the side.
+Really good developers always try to develop themselves further, go to conferences and meetings or have projects with friends going on on the side.
 This passion and enjoyment of the work itself is also a very good sign of good quality.

 Otherwise, I can only recommend taking a look at GitHub.
-Most developers with enough experience are registered on GitHub, where all their projects can be found in so-called repositories.
-At GitHub a developer can collect stars and followers and with both it goes, the more the better!
+Most developers with enough experience are registered on GitHub, where all their projects can be found in so-called ‘repositories.’
+At GitHub, a developer can collect stars and followers and for both things, the more the better!
 Because you can’t buy stars or influence the number of followers.
 You can only get both by doing extraordinarily good work on software projects.
-Even someone who has no coding knowledge can see from the GitHub repositories at which level a developer is approximately at.
+With the GitHub repositories, even someone who has no coding knowledge can approximately tell which level a developer is at.

 In summary, one can say: